openhab/openhab-docs/_addons_ios/alexa-skill/readme.md

 ```

 ### Building Block APIs
 For components of a device, which isn't covered by the existing interfaces, that have more than one setting, characterized by a number within a range or just turn on and off, the [Mode](#modecontroller-mode), [Range](#rangecontroller-rangevalue) and [Toggle](#togglecontroller-togglestate) controllers can be used to highly customize how you interact with that device via Alexa.
 These capabilities can be used like building blocks to model the full feature set of a complex device.
-With the expansion of these controllers support to other languages, the skill will use your server [regional settings](#regional-settings) if available, falling back to `en-US`, to determine your default locale setting.
+With the expansion of these controllers support to other languages, the skill will use your server [regional settings](#regional-settings) if available, falling back to `en`, to determine your default language setting.

 A washer and its settings modeled with multiple mode/toggle interface capabilities.